graemeniedermayer/augmented_reality_SD/README.md

 Using a fastapi proxy pass for SSL and cross-site origin resources (CORS) headers.
 If backend has SSL and CORS enabled this is unnecessary.
 Automatic1111 supports both but I was having trouble with self-signed certificates.
 I haven't looked into google Colab yet (it might not be necessary).

 ### Backend
-So far automatic1111 [put link here] is the only backend.
+So far [automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is the only backend.
 I'd like to look into invokeAI and other possible backends.

 # Known bugs
 * horizontal images does not work.